holgerbrandl/kalasim/docs/userguide/docs/component.md

 All process interaction statements including passivate, request and wait can be used that way!

 So remember if the method contains a `yield` statement (technically speaking that's a generator method), it should be called with ``yield from``.

-##  Using priority and urgent to control order of execution

-All process interaction methods supports a priority and urgent parameter:

-With priority, it is possible to sort a component before or after other components, scheduled for the same time.
-Note that the urgent parameters only applies to components scheduled with the same time and same priority.

-The priority is 0 by default.

-This is particularly useful for race conditions.
-It is possible to change the priority of a component by cancelling it prior to activating it with another priority.

-The priority can be accessed with the new Component.scheduled_priority() method.

-## Execution Order

-Order is defined by scheduled time.
-To avoid race conditions execution order be fine-tuned using `priority` and `urgent` which are supported for all methods that result in a rescheduling of a component, namely  `wait`, `request`,  `activate` and `reschedule`

 ## Generator